 “How old are you, Hikaru?
 You seem a little older.”

 “Well,” he blinks, clearly a bit surprised at this, “You…really should be damn proud of that.”

 “…How old was she?”
-I ask, both not wanting the answer…yet having to have it regardless.
+I ask, both not wishing for the answer…yet having to have it regardless.

 “Sixteen.
-She’d be…almost twenty-seven if she was still here.
+She’d be…almost twenty-eight if she was still here.
 Wasn’t much younger than me.”

 “I…” suddenly Florence interjects, “I had no idea of this.”

 “Well,” Oskar mumbles, “Never came up.
 You just got the slightly less shitty part.”